apache/geode/Troubleshooting-Native-Memory.md

 	virtual memory          (kbytes, -v) unlimited
 	file locks                      (-x) unlimited

 The **max user processes** value is the one of interest for native memory issues.
+In this case, the soft limit of 501408 is fine.

 In addition, you can see the limits for a specific running process in linux by *cat*ting the limits file for that process.
 The limits for the process with *pid* 7360 are shown below.